 1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College staff, or who has an association with a particular college, short of an employment contract.
 The Head of HR will have oversight of all cases and will take the lead as appropriate in liaising with other parts of the collegiate University.
 In cases where the person who is the subject of the complaint is a member of academic staff, the Head of HR will consult with the Senior Tutor on receipt of a complaint and at all decision making stages.

-Where the complainant is a student, support during this process will be provided by the Fellow for Welfare and College Harassment Advisors.
+Support during this process will be provided by the Head of Student Wellbeing and College/University Harassment Advisors (see opening paragraph).

 Initial action